AdobeDocs/workfront.en/help/classic/workfront-proof/wp-work-proofsfiles/organize-your-work/manage-folders.md

    >
    >&nbsp;Deleted items remain in the Trash folder until the Trash is emptied (or the folder is restored).

-### Deleting a Folder From the Folder Details Page
+### Deleting a Folder From the Folder Details Page {#deleting-a-folder-from-the-folder-details-page}

 1. Click the **More** (three dot) menu to the right of a folder, then click **View folder details**.
    You can also click the folder name in the **My folders** list in the left sidebar to access the **Folder details** page.